Emcomm; Does Amateur Radio must have a purpose?

 What differs two groups (radio amateurs and SAR) is not the tool or use of it but the reason behind it.
 From search and rescue perspective, any operative would jump to faster, dulplex-er, instant high bandwidth solution in a heartbeat.
 Emcomm/prepper type would not since the main purpose is not to solve the problem but solving the problem with spesific tool that is emotionally being invested in.
 Two group is also differ in their ways and motivations for organizing.
 A SAR team, at least a good one, needs tigth planning, training and organization to be operational in a harsh environment.
 This induces or self created incentive to do boring, hard things during normal times.
 Radio amateurs services so rarely actually needed that lacks the proper incentive to prepare, test, drill all those abilities amateurs claim to be able.
 All due respect to fellows but playing radio is just not useful enough in a dire situation when every minute translates into a saved life.
 Emergencies need, tested and minute ready systems and when you are organised enough to provide that you are close to a professional aid team than an amateur radio club.
 Alas, it is not 80’s anymore and today we have those needed systems so cheaply and so reliebly, it is only a matter of time that we may statistically never need radios ever again.

 My point is not to bash the capacity of amateur radio may provide to public.
 I know a sun storm may fry things or Internet may go down.
-What I try to underline here is that the possibility of that need is diminishing and it is happening fast.
+What I try to underline here is that that the possibility of that need is diminishing and it is happening fast.
 Radio amateurs needs to go back to the roots of the hobby and rediscover the sheer enjoyment of wiggling electromagnetic waves together without any expectation or validation from society.
 Like a mountaineer enjoys doing insanely admirable climb somewhere out of sigth.
 An artist creating most beautiful sculpture and cry alone from the sheer beauty of it.
 Catching that weird propagation and making a contact on 100mw to a distance even a jet can’t fly at once needs to be admirable without justifying it to capitalistic expectations of a society full with idiots.
 Let’s do satellites, launch balloons, bounce waves from meteorites, radiate airplanes, watch mini rockets spear through air and get new exciting people into the hobby without recreating the same mistakes of past.
 Otherwise what we will be left is boring old people and few disconnected alone amateurs not talking to each other.